rakeshbasnet/Distributed-System-Project-2024/README.md

 - **Solution**: I used multi-stage builds in the Dockerfiles to reduce image size, especially for the frontend.

 ### 3. **Kubernetes Networking**:
-Ensuring the frontend could communicate with the backend in the Kubernetes cluster required configuring services correctly.
+Ensuring the backend could communicate with the database in the Kubernetes cluster required running cloud sql proxy container side by side with project.
-- **Solution**: I exposed the backend service internally using `ClusterIP` and the frontend service with a `LoadBalancer`.
+- **Solution**: I deployed the `cloud sql proxy` container alongside the `backend project container`.

 ---